Nathnael-Wondwosen/E-C/AWS_DEPLOYMENT_INSTRUCTIONS.md

 # AWS Deployment Instructions for B2B E-Commerce Platform

 This document provides step-by-step instructions for deploying the B2B E-Commerce Platform on AWS.
+You can deploy directly from your local machine or pull the latest code from GitHub.

 ## Prerequisites